cci-toast/backend/README.md

 - Check the version by `docker --version`
 - Make sure Docker desktop is running
 - `cd` into `/backend`.
 This is the project root.
-- Create an `.env.dev` file to store the environment variables which can be copied over (Check Slack)
+- Create an `.env.dev` file to store the environment variables which can be copied over (Check the Docker Setup for Development section in the Release Notes)

 # Build and Test Workflow
 ## Build and Run the Docker container